Updated January 29, 2016

 1. Be super brief

 When I open an email that is paragraphs long, I feel overwhelmed.
 I try to sail through my emails as fast as humanly possible which puts me in sprinting mode.
-A loooong email makes me feel like I’m grinding into marathon mode.
+A loooong email makes me feel like I’m grinding to a halt.
 When that happens, I tend to resent it and then I delete.
 I’m not saying that’s good, I’m just sayin’.

 2. Cut to the chase

 A lot of emails I get provide a lot of background.
 I understand this tendency because I am the QUEEN OF GIVING TOO MUCH BACKGROUND.
-I’m trying to work on this though, because when I read emails, I really prefer only the essential background details.
+I’m trying to work on this.
+But when I read emails, I really prefer only the essential background details.
 If I need more background, I can ask.

 3. Use numbered lists